weibeld/k1s/README.md

 ## Example application

-A suitable example application of k1s is observing scalings and rolling updates of Deployments:
+A suitable example application of k1s is observing the scalings and rolling updates of a Deployment:

 ![Example application](assets/screencast-2.gif)

-Note how during the rolling update you can observe the ReplicaSets that the Deployment creates and manages, and how the replica count of the Deployment stays within a certain range.
+Note how during the rolling update you can observe the ReplicaSets that the Deployment creates and manages, and how the replica count of the Deployment always stays within a certain range.

-> You can influence this range with the [`maxSurge` and `maxUnavailable`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment) settings in the Deployment.
+> You can influence this range with the [`maxSurge` and `maxUnavailable`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment) settings in the Deployment specification.

 To recreate the above example, launch three instances of k1s, one for Deployments, one for ReplicaSets, and one for Pods: